mrinalkumarjha/Angular/README.md

 when we install any package with -g flag. it is installed globally. then we can run it from any command prompt. so we install angular cli globally

 # npm install @angular/cli -g

+# 4:

+To create project using cli use ng new CustomerApplication